-Project Hope is about is using the science of hope to alleviate burnout and trauma among law enforcement, so they can build community connections.
+Project Hope is using the science of hope to alleviate burnout and trauma among law enforcement, so they can build community connections.
 This interactive webinar will introduce the science of hope as a practice model for trauma-informed practice.
 Participants will learn how implementing evidence-driven strategies that nurture and restore hopeful thinking can increase well-being outcomes.

 Participants will be able to assess their own hope and use question prompts to examine how the loss of hope may impact workforce, client, and community outcomes.
 Additionally, participants will have an opportunity to build strategies for nurturing hope.
 They will be able to examine practice from the science of hope and have immediate tools and knowledge they can use to adapt their thinking about the work and their skills.